Antalarmin: In vitro and in vivo research

-Stress and Anxiety
+Stress and anxiety

-In vitro studies examining the effects of CRH1 antagonists on the Hypothalmic-Pituitary-Adrenal (HPA) axis showed that Antalarmin inhibited ACTH release in rat anterior pituitary cells, as well as inhibited cortisol synthesis and release in human adrenal cells.
-In vivo studies revealed that pre-treating rats with Antalarmin inhibited increases in plasma ACTH following CRH injection (i.v.), with no effect on baseline levels.
-However, another study demonstrated that 8 weeks of Antalarmin administered twice daily (i.p.) in rats significantly lowered basal ACTH and corticosterone levels, resulting in reduced adrenocortical responsiveness to ACTH.
-When Antalarmin was administered to primates, it also inhibited increases in plasma ACTH, as well as prevented the anxiety response produced by a social stressor (e.g. presentation of another male in an unfamiliar environment).
+In vitro studies examining the effects of CRH1 antagonists on the hypothalamic–pituitary–adrenal axis showed that antalarmin inhibited ACTH release in rat anterior pituitary cells, as well as inhibited cortisol synthesis and release in human adrenal cells.
+In vivo studies revealed that pre-treating rats with antalarmin inhibited increases in plasma ACTH following CRH injection (i.v.), with no effect on baseline levels.
+However, another study demonstrated that 8 weeks of antalarmin administered twice daily (i.p.) in rats significantly lowered basal ACTH and corticosterone levels, resulting in reduced adrenocortical responsiveness to ACTH.
+When antalarmin was administered to primates, it also inhibited increases in plasma ACTH, as well as prevented the anxiety response produced by a social stressor (e.g. presentation of another male in an unfamiliar environment).

-With regards to neurochemical effects, Antalarmin has been shown to inhibit increases in extracellular cortical norepinephrine induced by rat tail pinch, suggesting that CHR1 receptors may be implicated in stress-evoked norepinephrine release in the cortex.
+With regards to neurochemical effects, antalarmin has been shown to inhibit increases in extracellular cortical norepinephrine induced by rat tail pinch, suggesting that CHR1 receptors may be implicated in stress-evoked norepinephrine release in the cortex.
 Antalarmin was also shown to have electrophysiological effects by partially reversing the inhibition of neuronal firing in the dorsal raphe nucleus that occurs following intracerebroventricular (i.c.v) administration of CRH.

-Studies using CRH receptor antagonists such as Antalarmin in anxiety models have shown that these agents produce effects similar to clinically effective anxiolytics.
-In conditioned fear models, Antalarmin reduced conditioned freezing behavior, suggesting that it blocked the development and expression of conditioned fear, and implicating CRH1 receptors in both processes.
-Oral administration of Antalarmin (3–30 mg/kg) also significantly reduced immobility in a rat model of behavioral despair, with effects similar to the SSRI fluoxetine.
+Studies using CRH receptor antagonists such as antalarmin in anxiety models have shown that these agents produce effects similar to clinically effective anxiolytics.
+In conditioned fear models, antalarmin reduced conditioned freezing behavior, suggesting that it blocked the development and expression of conditioned fear, and implicating CRH1 receptors in both processes.
+Oral administration of antalarmin (3–30 mg/kg) also significantly reduced immobility in a rat model of behavioral despair, with effects similar to the SSRI fluoxetine.

 Neurodegeneration

 CRH has also been shown to promote neurodegeneration, suggesting that CRH1 antagonists may have neuroprotective effects.
 PC12 cells are derived from the rat adrenal medulla and are extensively used to study neural differentiation.
 PC12 cells treated with CRH (1-10 nM) showed increased numbers of apoptotic cells and upregulation of the Fas ligand via p38 activation, demonstrating the pro-apoptotic effects of CRH.
-Administration of Antalarmin (10 nM) completely blocked the CRH-induced apoptosis response and inhibited Fas ligand expression.
+Administration of antalarmin (10 nM) completely blocked the CRH-induced apoptosis response and inhibited Fas ligand expression.